kadiraio/kadiraio.github.io/_features/2-error-tracking.md

 ---
 title: Error Tracking
 classes: brown
-description: Kadira tracks all your client and server errors automatically.
-Then you can easily monitor errors and fix them with the help from error traces.
+description: Kadira tracks all your client and server errors automatically. <br>Then you can easily monitor errors and fix them with the help from error traces.
 more: /error-tracking.html
 ---